aniketpoojari/Text-Summarization-GPT/README.md

 - Downloaded from the Xsum Dataset - https://huggingface.co/datasets/sentence-transformers/xsum
 - save the train.src.txt and train.tgt.txt files in the data/raw/summary folder
-- track both the files using DVC
+- track both the files using DVC - dvc add path/to/directory/

 ## 🤖 Model Training